At Patrington CE Primary Academy we uphold and teach pupils about British Values which are defined as:

 Pupils are actively encouraged to make choices at our school, knowing that they are in a safe and supportive environment.
 As a school we provide boundaries for our children to make choices safely.

 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-Safety teaching and PSHE lessons.
-Pupils are given the freedom to make choices, e.g. signing up for extra-curricular clubs, choose the level of challenge in some lessons and seeking out support where necessary eg. Chat and Chill, check-ins
+Pupils are given the freedom to make choices, e.g. signing up for extra-curricular clubs, choose the level of challenge in some lessons and seeking out support where necessary eg. Check in using the zones of regulation.

 Mutual Respect:

-Part of our school ethos and behaviour policy are based around our core Christian values such as ‘respect’ and ‘forgiveness’, and these values determine how we live as a community at Patrington CE Primary Academy.
+Our school vision and behaviour curriculum are centred around our core Christian values of friendship, trust and perseverance.
+Through collective worship we explicitly teach and exemplify important values including ‘dignity’, ‘respect’, ‘koinonia’ and ‘forgiveness’, and these values support how we live as a community at Patrington CE Primary Academy.
 Collective worship promotes personal qualities and values for life and are central to how we expect everyone to conduct themselves at our school.
-Successes and achievements are celebrated by the whole school in a weekly assembly with parents being invited to join in once a month.
-Adults in school model the respect which we would expect.
-Classes have circle times at the beginning and end of the week to reinforce their respect for one another and within the school.
+Successes and achievements are celebrated by the whole school in a weekly assembly with parents being invited to join us each term.
+All adults in our school model the values that we expect from our children.

 Tolerance of Those of Different Faiths and Beliefs: